ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d4 - - - day planning.md

 Explain: some other topics that they'll find in "Express | REST API"
 - push: `Project.findByIdAndUpdate(projectId, { $push: { tasks: newTask._id } }`
-- Validation: `mongoose.Types.ObjectId.isValid(projectId)` (check if format is valid, even if it doesnt exist in the db)
+- Validation: `mongoose.Types.ObjectId.isValid(projectId)` (check if format is valid, even if it doesn't exist in the db)

 Quick intro to "IronLauncher"